PART 19: DANCE DANCE REDUX

 “Carrie, be reasonable.
 You haven’t been able to set the machine by yourself yet.
 And you can’t paradox your way through this, I don’t remember seeing you on Friday.”

-“You don’t remember seeing me YET!
-But fine – you can still come.
+“You mean you don’t remember seeing me YET.
+But fine – you’re testing stuff, so you can still come.
 ONLY you.”

 Frank merely sighed.
 And Luci could no longer hold her tongue.
 “Carrie,” she broke in.
 “Do you even have the faintest idea of what you’ll be doing to try and reverse things on Friday?”